scottpetrovic/krita-org-hugo/content/en/posts/2014/new-in-krita-painting-with-exposure-and-gamma.md

 ### Using Exposure and Gamma for painting

-Now when using Open Color IO engine (even in “Internal” mode) one can paint on the image, switching the exposure levels on the fly.
+Now when using Open Color IO engine (even in "Internal" mode) one can paint on the image, switching the exposure levels on the fly.
 Just press ‘Y’ key and drag your mouse upward or downward and the amount of light will either increase or decrease!
 Creation of High Dynamic Range images never have been so easy!
 This feature can be used for prototyping the scenes that are going to have dynamic light, for example:

 A bomb has been blown.
 The scene becomes filled with light! surely enough, the shadow areas are now becoming well-lightened areas with lots of details!